sublee/sub.sh/README.rst

 rc
 ==

-I want to use same environment in my all computers.
+I want to use same environment in my all Linux systems.

 .. sourcecode:: bash